 The cost of materials will depend on the thickness and color.
 Remember that this may affect factors other than appearance, including energy efficiency; white on black shingles are preferable to plain black in this regard, as they absorb heat and resist UV rays.
 Acrylic coatings of various colors are available, so you don’t have to feel limited by plain gray.

-Rubber roofing tends to cost 50 cents to $1.50 per square foot, but be prepared to spend a few hundred extra dollars on additional necessary supplies, such as adhesive and foam insulation.
+Rubber roofing tends to cost $3 to $4 per square foot, but be prepared to spend a few hundred extra dollars on additional necessary supplies, such as adhesive and foam insulation.

 Installation generally involves an on-site inspection, delivery, application of underlayment/adhesive, installation of the shingles or rubber roll, and additional work such as installing flashing and ridge vents.
 The cost for this labor will most likely fall between $3500 and $5500, but of course it will depend on your roof area and configuration—larger roofs or those with complex configurations will demand more labor.
 This cost doesn’t include repairs or tear-off and disposal.

 Overall, the total for your rubber roofing will likely fall between $6500 and $9000, but use this as a reference rather than an actual estimate.
 Make sure to call multiple local contractors for quotes before you make any decisions regarding this project.

 Rubber Roofing Maintenance

 Cost, aesthetic, and durability aren’t the only factors to consider when selecting a roofing material.
 The amount of time or money you’ll need to dedicate to maintenance can make or break the appeal of any roofing type.